You can become more intentional and connected in your marriage through having a regular relationship meeting.

-By sharing your wins, you’re making your partner feel your success.
-By showing your appreciation for the things they do for you, you’re showing that you notice, and that you don’t take anything for granted.
-In fact, studies show that showing gratitude may be the secret to a happy marriage.
+By sharing your wins, you’re making your partner feel like an equal partner in your success.
+By showing your appreciation for the things they do for you, you’re showing that you don’t take anything for granted.
+This is really important, as studies show that showing gratitude may be the secret to a happy marriage.

 After establishing a positive mood for your meeting, it’s time to work out the nuts and bolts.
 There are three aspects that need to be covered here.

-Finally, it’s time to go over what you have in the upcoming week.
+Finally, it’s time to go over what you have going on in the upcoming week.
 Whether it’s a late meeting at work or a social occasion, both parties need to be reminded of what is happening when.
-If those commitments interfere with other commitment (e.g., you can’t take your child to hockey practice because you have a late meeting) now is the time to make sure that is also sorted.
+If those commitments interfere with other commitment (e.g., you can’t take your child to hockey practice because you have a late meeting), now is the time to make sure that’s also sorted.
 This is also a good time to review invitations and decide what you will commit to.

-Once the nuts and bolts have been sorted, then the fun stuff really begins.
+Once the nuts and bolts have been sorted, then the fun stuff begins!

 Start of by talking about the things that you’ve done together lately as a couple that you’ve enjoyed.
 This can be from gardening together, binge watching a season of Game of Thrones, or going out for dinner to a restaurant neither of you had been to before.
-By being explicit about what you enjoyed, you can then talk about how you could make more room for that activity in your life.
+Being explicit about what you enjoyed leads you to talk about how you could make more room for that kind of activity going forward.

 Finally, it’s time to dream big.
 Remember that everything that you have now is something you once dreamed about.
 So unleash the power of your dreams.
 Start by talking about the future and what your perfect life would look like.
 Share your visions and hopes.
 Imagine what you would do if money were no object at all.
 You don’t have to come up with ways to make it happen, in the meeting, but over time if the same things keep coming up for you both, then that’s a sign it’s time to make it happen.